paulworks/wbstyled/readme.txt

 - clean UI (less buttons, more editing space)
 - to replace the old backend with this one... for everyone

+Errors:
+ - Right now the settings do not work because of the new tabs some help?

 version 0.1
  + New Navigation